lifted-studios/AutoCopyright/README.md

 ## Usage

-Two functions will show up in the Command Palette under "Auto Copyright".
-Additionally, the Update Copyright command will automatically be called just before any file is saved.
+Two functions will show up in the Command Palette under `Auto Copyright` and another two will show up under `Preferences`.
+Additionally, the `Update Copyright` command will automatically be called just before any file is saved.

 ### Insert Copyright